larigens/alohomora/README.md

 ## Description

-An application that enables users to generate random passwords based on criteria that they’ve selected.
+An application that enables users to generate random passwords based on the criteria that they’ve selected.

 ## Installation